jimorc/design_guidelines/design_guidelines/enum_design.md

 enum or integer value in that case.

-**✓ Do** use an emun class to strongly type parameters, properties, and return values that represent sets of values.
+**✓ Do** use an enum class to strongly type parameters, properties, and return values that represent sets of values.

 **✓ Do** favor using enum class values instead of static constants.